haifenghuang/magpie/README.md

 ### Concatenation of different types

-In monkey, you could concatenate of different types.
+In magpie, you could concatenate of different types.
 See below for examples:

 ```swift
 // Number plus assignment